 For further descriptions of these cognitive distortions, refer to “Working with Our Thinking.”

 Evidence.
 Hofmann et al. conducted a comprehensive meta-analytic study of CBT.[127]
 They identified 269 meta-analytic reviews that examined CBT for a variety of problems.
 They found that the efficacy of CBT for anxiety disorders was consistently strong.
 Large effect sizes were reported for the treatment of obsessive-compulsive disorder, and at least medium effect sizes for social anxiety disorder, panic disorder, and post-traumatic stress disorder.
 Medium to large CBT treatment effects were reported for somatoform disorders, including hypochondriasis and body dysmorphic disorder.
 They found strong support for CBT of bulimia and anger control problems.
+As a stress management intervention, CBT was more effective at reducing general stress than other treatments.
 CBT was found to demonstrate superior efficacy as compared to other interventions for treating insomnia.
-In fact, Cognitive Behavioral Therapy for Insomnia (CBT-I) was developed as a specific protocol to treat insomnia and sleep difficulties.
-As a stress management intervention, CBT was more effective at reducing general stress than other treatments.
+In fact, Cognitive Behavioral Therapy for Insomnia (CBT-I) was developed as a first line treatment for insomnia and sleep difficulties.
+CBT-I. It has been found to be effective across a range of populations and delivery.
+Treatment aims to identify and address the underlying psychological, behavioral and physiological mechanisms that maintain insomnia.[345]

 In short, all of these common mental health conditions are characterized by thought patterns that are unhelpful and potentially modifiable through CBT.